 Emerald Gemstone & Information | Gemopedia by JTV | Gemopedia™

-Light To Very Dark Green To Bluish Green, Slightly Yellowish Green
+Light to Very Dark Green To Bluish Green

 Emerald chemistry & crystallographyChemicalNameberyllium aluminum silicateChemicalFormulaBe3Al2(SiO3)6SynthesisCrystalSystemHexagonalChemistryClassificationSilicateNatureNaturalCrystallinityCrystallineChemistryComments